KrsnaAleti/KrsnaAleti/README.md

-### Hi there 👋
+### Hi there 👋, I'm Krishna Aleti

 <!--
 **KrsnaAleti/KrsnaAleti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Python Developer | Aspiring Data Scientist

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...